 The Iowa City Police Department has an authorized strength of 82 sworn and 30 non-sworn personnel.
-The department has two divisions, Field Operations and Administrative Services, with each division being commanded by a Captain.
+The department has two divisions, Field Operations and Support Services, with each division being commanded by a Captain.
 View the ICPD Organizational Chart for more information about the Department's structure.

 Field Operations is that part of the police department normally associated with the provision of police services.
 Field Operations consists of the Patrol and Investigations Sections.

 The Investigations Section is responsible for the investigation of criminal activity beyond that which is conducted by the patrol section.
 The Investigations Section is headed by a Lieutenant and a Sergeant and investigates crimes ranging from theft by check, to domestic abuse, to homicides.
 The Investigations section has investigators assigned to the Johnson County Drug Task Force, Domestic Abuse, in addition to general investigators.

 The Records Section is responsible for the recording of information, the housing and maintenance of departmental records, reproduction and forwarding of records or data and providing copies of records to the public.
 The Records Section also compiles statistics for the National Crime Reporting System.

 The Property and Evidence Section maintains all property turned into the department.
 This includes found property as well of property held for evidentiary purposes.
 The property section maintains up to date records of property held by the department as well as the disposition of property when it is removed from the department.
 Additionally, the property section prepares evidentiary items for transport applicable lab facilities.